GuestSneeze-OS/GuestSneezeOS-old/README.md

 # Supported Grahics
 AMD,Intel,Nvidia,VirtualBox,VMware,QEMU And Gnome Boxes

+# How To Install GuestSneezeOS
+Here is a link to a [tutorial as a video](https://www.youtube.com/watch?v=BmhSwH5yaYI&feature=youtu.be) if you don't like reading a REAME.md File
+- Boot into the usb that has **GuestSneezeOS**
+- select The Option That Says "Text Mode" Don't Use "Live/Installation Media" it is not stable it is in HIGH development and not ready to be used
+- once your there click the left arrow key if you see a debian 12 banner why cuz it will take you to a graphical installer also known as the "Live/Installation Media" its is not stable and is on HIGH development
+- it will check if the system was used successfully it will show an [OK].
+This Process Will Take 20+ Seconds
+- type into the terminal installer `sudo eggs install`
+- it will prompt a password type `evolution`
+- Click No If You Want To edit a few changes that are incorrect click yes if it is correct
+- you will see a summary click the only thing you can do is yes not no
+- it will install which will take apprx 2 minutes
+- once installed you will have a pc running guestsneezeos (The Wallpaper is default debian wallpaper due to an error well fix it soon)

 # Make Custom GuestSneezeOS Based ISO
 You Can Use Both your Main Account and Root Account To Do This!!!
 - Open A Terminal Of An Installed Version GuestSneezeOS (Install the apps you want before doing this step)